If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 PrEP is not a vaccine and only provides protection from HIV as long as you continue to take it as prescribed.

-PrEP is not currently available in all sexual health clinics.
+PrEP is now available on the NHS for people who are high risk, but it is not currently available in all sexual health clinics.
 An impact trial is taking place in a limited number of GUM clinics around England, but no Brook clinics are PrEP trial sites so it is not possible to get PrEP from Brook.

 As there are risks associated with buying medication online and there are specific health risks associated with taking PrEP medication we do not recommend that you buy PrEP online.